It’s scientifically proven. Having diabetes is associated with an increased risk of getting these disorders.

 Weight loss, regular exercise, not smoking and treatment of high blood pressure are all important measures that may reduce risk.

-Avoiding added sugar and refined carbohydrates is of key importance.
+Avoiding added sugar and refined carbohydrates are of key importance.